21ShisodeParth/SAelections/README.md

 # SAelections

-'''
-This program is intended to help predict the outcome of a political election (popular vote), based on polarized tweets.
+This program is intended to help predict the outcome of a political election (popular vote), based on polarized tweets and sentiment analysis.